THIS DATE IN HISTORY: Oct. 6

 1960: The Canadiens retire Maurice Richard's No. 9 prior to their season-opening game against the Maple Leafs at the Forum.
 The honor comes a few weeks after Richard announces that he's retiring.
 He's the second player in Canadiens history to have his number raised to the rafters at the Forum, joining Howie Morenz (No. 7, in 1937).
 The celebration continues into the game, when Plante gets his 48th NHL shutout in a 5-0 victory.

-1976: Minnesota North Stars forward Roland Eriksson ties an NHL record by getting four assists in his first game, matching the performance of Detroit's Dutch Reibel in 1953.
+1976: Minnesota North Stars forward Roland Eriksson ties an NHL record by assisting on four goals in his first game, matching the performance of Detroit's Dutch Reibel in 1953.
 Despite Eriksson's efforts, the North Stars lose 6-5 to the New York Rangers at Madison Square Garden.

 1982: For the first time, the Quebec Nordiques ice a lineup that includes all three Stastny brothers.
 Peter Stastny and Anton Stastny, in their second NHL season after defecting from Czechoslovakia, are joined by older brother Marian Stastny, and all three contribute to a 6-4 win against the Buffalo Sabres at Memorial Auditorium.
 Peter scores three goals and has an assist, Anton scores a goal and has an assist, and Marian has two assists.